 I love ball mason jars.
 And I know I'm not the only one.
 Over the past few years, it seems like mason jars are popping up on every food, craft, green living, and home decor site on the internet.
 And for good reasons.

-In addition to using them for home canning and preserving, mason jars get used for all sorts of things.
-But before you start collecting flats of new and vintage Ball mason jars, use these tips for important safety information, ideas on where to find them, and creative uses for second-hand mason jars.
+In addition to home canning and preserving, mason jars are used for all sorts of things.
+But before you learn how to can food and start collecting flats of new and vintage Ball mason jars, use these tips for important safety information, ideas on where to find them, and creative uses for second-hand mason jars.

 What Are Ball Mason Jars?